It can be difficult to manage all the different bills and payments in our lives.

 Get a water meter

 Consider getting a water meter so that you only pay for the water you use.
-Generally speaking, the bigger your home and the fewer people that live in it, the more likely you are to save money with a water meter.
+Generally, the bigger your home and the fewer people that live in it, the more likely you are to save money with a water meter.

-If you are thinking about switching to a water meter, please use the Consumer Council for Water’s calculator to see if you might be able to save money.
+If you're thinking about switching to a water meter, use the Consumer Council for Water’s calculator to see if you might be able to save money.

 If you do decide to switch, please contact your water company.

 Is it worth switching to a water meter?
-For more tips read our guide How to save money on water bills
+For more tips read our guide How to reduce your water bill

 Check if you qualify for the WaterSure scheme

 If you live in England or Scotland, have a water meter and you’re on certain benefits, you might qualify for the WaterSure scheme.